Physical Education Courses

 PE 342 Growth, Development, and Motor Learning

-This course is an examination of the growth and development patterns across the lifespan, with emphasis placed upon early childhood, childhood, and adolescent stages.
-Basic principles of motor learning theory will be incorporated as related to teaching movement at selected life stages.
+This course is an examination of the growth and development patterns across the lifespan, with emphasis placed upon infancy, childhood, adolescent and adulthood stages.
+Developmental theories and findings in typical and atypical human growth and development are explored.
+Basic principles of motor learning theory and motor control will be incorporated as related to teaching movement at selected life stages.
 This course involves a laboratory and service-learning component.
-Prerequisite: PE 247.
+Prerequisite: PE 247 or consent of instructor.
+(HB,W)

-PE 343 Elementary School Physical Education Content and Assessment
+PE 343 Elementary School Physical Education Content, Methods and Assessment I

-PE 345 Middle/Secondary School Physical Education Content and Assessment
+PE 346 Middle/Secondary School Physical Education Content, Methods and Assessment II

 PE 365 Kinesiology